vincejstraub/article-ai-gov-framework/README.md

 # To Do:

+1. Update content
-1. Add zoom function for hovering over images
+2. Add zoom function for hovering over images
 3. Add download paper button

 # Adopting artificial intelligence in government: a unified framework and review